Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/connect-data-platform/connnect-bigquery.md

 The JSON keyfile option is available for configuring both **development** and **deployment** environments.

 Uploading a valid JSON keyfile will populate the following fields:
-- Project id
+- Project ID
-- Private key id
+- Private key ID
 - Private key
 - Client email
-- Client id
+- Client ID
-- Auth uri
+- Auth URI
-- Token uri
+- Token URI
 - Auth provider x509 cert url
 - Client x509 cert url

-In addition to these fields, there are two other optional fields that can be configured in a BigQuery connection:
+In addition to these fields, two other optional fields can be configured in a BigQuery connection:

 | Field | Description | Examples |
 | ----- | ----------- | ------- |